Zum Hauptinhalt springen

 Harry's

-The shopping centers “Forum“, “Jyväskylä Torikeskus” and “Jyväskeksus” are great for shopping in Jyväskylä.
-Grocery stores can be found almost everywhere in the city.
+The shopping centers "Forum", "Jyväskylä Torikeskus" and "Jyväskeskus" are great for shopping in Jyväskylä.
+The pedestrian zone in the city center and the streets Väinönkatu and Kauppakatu are also good for a relaxed stroll.

 Leivonmäki National Park